 Important Bird Areas

 Over 300 bird species call New Brunswick home.
 Whether they migrate, nest, or breed here, these birds rely on a variety of areas throughout the province.
-In 2011, New Brunswick became the coordinator of the New Brunswick Important Bird & Biodiversity Area (IBA) program.
+In 2011, Nature NB became the coordinator of the New Brunswick Important Bird & Biodiversity Area (IBA) program.
 IBAs are scientifically designated sites that support large congregations of bird species and/or rare and endangered species.
 While IBAs provide critical habitat for birds, they are not protected.

 Nature NB relies on volunteer Caretakers to help monitor, protect, and educate others about IBAs.
 IBAs can be found all across the province from Grand Manan to Dorchester Cape to Miscou Island.
 They range in size and location depending on what species rely on them most.